 Lasagna is a delicious favorite of Italian food lovers everywhere.
-Whether you want to serve it up at a dinner party or enjoy it with your family, you’ll occasionally wonder what else you can serve up with it.
+Whether you want to serve it up at a dinner party or enjoy it with your family, you will find an excellent idea for what to serve with lasagna in this dish.

-Read on to find some of the best idea for sides to serve with a delicious lasagna that will help maximize this dish’s potential.
+Read on to find some of the best ideas for sides to serve with a delicious lasagna that will help maximize this dish’s potential.

 A classic and something you can serve with almost every other item on this list, garlic bread is a popular side dish for serving with lasagna and would make an excellent addition to a dinner party.